Maryjane (film)

-Maryjane is a 1968 feature film starring Fabian as a high school art teacher who is framed for drug possession.
+Maryjane is a 1968 American feature film directed by Maury Dexter and starring Fabian and Diane McBain.
+It was written by Dick Gautier and Peter Marshall.
+A high school art teacher is framed for drug possession.

 Plot

 A car driven by a driver intoxicated by marijuana plunges off a cliff, killing the driver and injuring a female passenger.

 It turns out marijuana use is rife at a small town high school, led by the clique of Jordan Bates.
 Art teacher Phil Blake tries to persuade student Jerry Blackburn not to smoke.
 Jerry borrows Phil's car and Jordan leaves some marijuana in it.
 Phil gets arrested for possession of marijuana.